newsnowlabs/runcvm/README.md

 This example behaves similarly, except that the `runcvm-disks` persistent Docker volume is first mounted at `/disks` within the container's filesystem, and therefore the backing files at `/disks/disk1` and `/disks/disk2` (mounted in the VM at `/home` and `/opt` respectively) are stored in the _persistent volume_ (typically stored in `/var/lib/docker` on the host, bypassing overlay2).

 > N.B. `/disks` and any paths below it are _reserved mountpoints_.
-Unlike other mountpoints, these are *NOT* mounted into the VM but only into the container, and are therefore suitable for use for mounting backing files for use as VM disks.
+Unlike other mountpoints, these are *NOT* mounted into the VM but only into the container, and are therefore suitable for use for mounting VM disks from bscking files that cannot be accessed within the VM's filesystem.

 ### `--env=RUNCVM_QEMU_DISPLAY=<value>`